rkj08105/Convex-Optimization-Resource-Allocation/README.md

 * CVX Matlab

 # **Data used:**
-* Data can be downloaded from the Release.
+* Data can be downloaded from the "Releases" (See Releases on Right side).

 ## **License**
 * The project is licensed under the GNU General Public License v3.0.